dgkanatsios/MyHomeStatus/client/README.md

 If you want to use Hue related sensors, do not forget to set HUE_HOST and HUE_USER environmental variables.

-If you want this to run at boot, use [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md).
+Also, if you want this to run at boot, use [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md).

-If you want to run this via Docker image
+However, I'd recommend to run this via Docker image.
+To accomplish this, follow the instructions

 Build Docker image from your development machine
 ```bash